-After the B17 core was drilled in the early 1990s, it was cut into pieces of 1 m each and stored at -25 °C in a cold storage at AWI.
-In 2018, a longitudinal subsection of the ice core with a cross section of 35 mm x 35 mm was cut from the whole length of the core.
-The pieces of the ice core were transported in frozen state to the University of Bern, where they were continuously melted using a well-established decontamination technique, which is the first step in the continuous flow analysis (CFA) (Kaufmann et al., 2008) (section 2.3).
-The decontaminated meltwater flow was then split between the online chemical analysis and a fraction, which was sampled directly into numbered clean vials of discrete aliquots for offline ion chromatography (IC) measurements (section 2.4).
-Each vial was filled with approximately $1.5-8\,\mathrm{mL}$ of sample water, translating to $4-20\,\mathrm{cm}$ of core depth.
+After the B17 core was drilled in the early 1990s, it was cut into pieces of 1 m each and stored at -25 °C in cold storage at AWI.
+In 2018, a longitudinal subsection of the ice core with a cross section of $35 \text{ mm} \times 35 \text{ mm}$ was cut from the whole length of the core.
+The pieces of the ice core were transported in a frozen state to the University of Bern, where they were continuously melted using a wellestablished decontamination technique, which is the first step in the continuous-flow analysis (CFA) (Kaufmann et al., 2008) (Sect.
+2.3).
+The decontaminated meltwater flow was then split between the online chemical analysis and a fraction, which was sampled directly into numbered clean vials of discrete aliquots for offline ion chromatography (IC) measurements (Sect.
+2.4).
+Each vial was filled with approximately 1.5-8 mL of sample water, translating to 4-20 cm of core depth.
 Further, depending on the exact sampling resolution this corresponds to a time resolution of about 1-10 data points per year.
 Subsequently, the vials were refrozen and shipped to AWI to measure the concentration of major ions in order to complement the CFA measurements.
-As the IC analysis required a few uL only, the vials still contained most of the sample water after the measurements.
-A part of these samples were later selected for the ice nucleation analysis in this study (section 2.5).
+As the IC analysis required a few microliters only, the vials still contained most of the sample water after the measurements.
+A part of these samples were later selected for the ice nucleation analysis in this study (Sect.
+2.5).
 These samples were transported from Bremerhaven to Frankfurt in a small insulated PP-foam cooling box with additional cold packs.
-Then, samples were stored inside a freezer (WAECO Coolmatic CF-40) at about -17 °C. Hence, it was ensured that samples remained frozen at all times in our laboratory.
-However, sample vials may have been subject to temperatures between 0 °C and room temperature for up to some tens of hours in total (during repeated cycles of melting, storage and refreezing, non-INP measurements, and transport, etc.).
-Prior to the ice nucleation measurement (section 2.6), each sample was slowly melted over night in a refrigerator at about 6°C. After the ice nucleation analysis the samples were refrozen.
-Selected samples that were previously analyzed for their INP activity, were transported to TU Darmstadt for chemical and morphological single particle analysis using a scanning electron microscope (SEM) (section 2.7).
+Then, samples were stored inside a freezer (Waeco Coolmatic CF-40) at about -17 °C. Hence, it was ensured that samples remained frozen at all times in our laboratory.
+However, sample vials may have been subject to temperatures between 0 °C and room temperature for up to some tens of hours in total (during repeated cycles of melting, storage, and refreezing; non-INP measurements; and transport, etc.).
+Prior to the ice nucleation measurement (Sect.
+2.6), each sample was slowly melted over night in a refrigerator at about 6 °C. After the ice nucleation analysis the samples were refrozen.
+Selected samples that were previously analyzed for their INP activity, were transported to TU Darmstadt for chemical and morphological single-particle analysis using a scanning electron microscope (SEM) (Sect.
+2.7).